Florida Marchman Act Requirements: How It Works

-What Is the Marchman Act?
+What Is the Florida Marchman Act?

 The Hal S. Marchman Alcohol and Other Drug Services Act was passed in 1993.
 Commonly known as the Marchman Act, it was created to help people too lost in their addictions to seek help on their own.
 It allows for emergency cases of intervention for those with substance use disorders who need treatment.
 The Marchman Act allows family members and select others to petition a court to force the evaluation of a loved one.
 If it’s determined the person needs treatment, they can be forced into it against their will.